--) Longer price control period: The period of price control has been lengthened to 8 years with a provision for a mid-period review of output requirements in the event of any major changes, which allows utilities to retain cost savings for a longer period and make investments that have a longer payback period, incentivizing long-run infrastructure enhancement; - Customer-oriented Business Plans: Utilities must produce business plans that focus on the needs of customers with evidence of how they intend to deliver services to existing and future consumers.
+- Longer price control period: The period of price control has been lengthened to 8 years with a provision for a mid-period review of output requirements in the event of any major changes, which allows utilities to retain cost savings for a longer period and make investments that have a longer payback period, incentivizing long-run infrastructure enhancement; - Fast-tracking approval: The option for accelerated approval of a utility's price-review submission, provided that a strong business plan with high quality information, is submitted; - Customer-oriented Business Plans: Utilities must produce business plans that focus on the needs of customers with evidence of how they intend to deliver services to existing and future consumers.
 The regulator will rely heavily on this information to inform decisions on what proportion of base revenue requests will go into final pricing; - Revenue Requirement for long-run Investment: The approach builds up revenue requirement using assessment of total expenditure (totex) rather than distinguishing between operating and capital expenditure, on the basis that totex balances competing goals of reducing cost and increasing investment, in the short, medium and long term; and - Performance Incentives: There is heavy emphasis on delivery of outputs rather than inputs, focusing on six (6) primary outputs categories of customer satisfaction, reliability and availability, conditions for connections, safety, environmental impact, and social obligations.
 The degree to which these obligations are met by the utility, will determine the level of financial adjustment (rewards) to a SP's revenue requirement.